Trading with Leverage¶

 Please only use advanced trading modes when you know how freqtrade (and your strategy) works.
 Also, never risk more than what you can afford to lose.

-Please read the strategy migration guide to migrate your strategy from a freqtrade v2 strategy, to v3 strategy that can short and trade futures.
+If you already have an existing strategy, please read the strategy migration guide to migrate your strategy from a freqtrade v2 strategy, to strategy of version 3 which can short and trade futures.

 Shorting is not possible when trading with